syin1/GifTastic/README.md

 - When the user clicks one of the still GIPHY images, the gif will animate.
 If the user clicks the gif again, it will stop playing.

-- Above every gif, its metadata (title, rating, uploade date/time) is displayed.
+- Above every gif is its metadata: title, rating, upload date/time.

 - On the left panel, users can add new topics of their interest.